-We will consider prototypes: fairy tales, myths and folk tales from The Odyssey to the Brothers Grimm.
+i - We will consider prototypes: fairy tales, myths and folk tales from The Odyssey to the Brothers Grimm.
 Are there any new stories to be told or merely new ways to tell them?
 Can we learn from film or theatre?
 What can we use to inspire us: objects, music, seasons, photographs, a story read in a newspaper?
-Saturday 18 November 2018 Day-school three: New Viewpoints Please read in advance: Matthew Kneale, English Passengers A novel can have multiple points of view or just one.
+Saturday 24 Day school three: Now Guest novelist.
+TBA Saturday 24 November 2018 Day-school three: New Viewpoints Please read in advance: Matthew Kneale, English Passengers A novel can have multiple points of view or just one.
 This choice will have a strong influence on the sort of book it will be.
 Do we choose, for example, an omniscient narrator, an unreliable narrator, or the interesting restrictions of the first person narration?
 The class will look at the advantages and disadvantages of writing in either first person or third person and how many storylines or voices can be managed within a novel.
 Characters lie at the core of fiction but they can be a curse or a perplexity to the author.
 Are writers led by characters or do they lead them?
 We shall also look at how characters can be fleshed out, how to make readers love or hate them and become engaged with their fate.
 Also, how can writers deal with real, historic characters, where known events are a starting point for a novel.
 Speaking in images.
 We will look at text, typography, imagery and movement.
 What can they teach us about writing for visual effect and relationships between different forms of creativity?
-Saturday 9 December 2017 Day-school four: Turning the page Please read in advance: William Golding, The Lord of the Flies Guest novelist.
-TBA The clichés 'unputdownable' or a 'good read' do, despite the clumsiness of the words, define a dynamic and compelling engagement with the reader of some books.
-In this session we will deal with some of the components of that dynamic, for example: creating narrative pace, building emotional tension, and jeopardy - the power that drives a plot.
+Guest novelist.
+TBA Saturday 8 December 2018 Day-school four: Turning the page Please read in advance: William Golding, The Lord of the Flies and Colson The clichés 'unputdownable' or a 'good read' do, despite the clumsiness of the words, define a dynamic and compelling engagement with the reader of some books.
+In this session we will deal with some of the

+1 I Whitehead, The Underground Railway components of that dynamic, for example: creating narrative pace, building emotional tension, and jeopardy - the power that drives a plot.
 We will discuss the above tactics in the context of flash fiction and short stories.
 Why is violence so hard to write and often so hard to read and, yet, in crime fiction so popular?
 How can writers describe and use colour?
 We will look at paintings, read some outstanding but very different extracts from novels and poetry, and observe how colour works as a narrative device.
 There will be the chance to workshop work written during this term.